 [11](Samsung) and [12](Samsung, ZTE) indicate that “During CG-SDT, the UL RRC MESSAGE TRANSFER message will be used to convey the RRCResumeRequest message, which is the only case for sending SRB0 message via UL RRC MESSAGE TRANSFER message.
 Therefore, gNB-CU can identify this resume procedure is for SDT so that it can tirgger E1 procedure to resume SDT”.
 Then, the stage-2&stage-3 text are provided as below, respectively:

 - stage-2: “10.
-The gNB-DU sends the UL RRC MESSAGE TRANSFER message including the RRCResumeRequest message.”
+The gNB-DU sends the UL RRC MESSAGE TRANSFER message including the RRCResumeRequest message to indicate the access due to CG-SDT.”

-- stage-3: “”
+- stage-3: “If the RRC container IE contains RRCResumeRequest message, the gNB-CU shall, if supported, consider the resume procedure for CG-SDT.”

 Q3: Is it agreeable to add the above stage-2/3 clarification in case of SRB0 in UL RRC MESSAGE TRANSFER message？